Learning Agents in Black-Scholes Financial Markets: Consensus Dynamics and Volatility Smiles: Model description

 \section{Model description}

-In mathematical opinion dynamic models agents take views of other agents into account before arriving at their own updated estimate.
+In mathematical opinion dynamic models, agents take views of other agents into account before arriving at their own updated estimate.
 Agents can observe other agents' previous signals.

 Degroot \cite{Degroot} was one of the early developers of such observational learning dynamics.
 While simple, these models allow us to examine convergence to consensus.
-In a sense these type of models are called naive models, as agents can recall perfectly what the other players submitted in the previous round.
+In a sense, these type of models are called naive models, as agents can recall perfectly what the other players submitted in the previous round.
+See the survey papers \cite{masuda2017random, acemoglu2011opinion, golublearning,noorazar2020recent}.